greg-raven/hdc/_posts/2014-04-11-victor-valley-composite-mountain-bike-team-motivated-to-ride.md

 This is not a team focused on winning leagues, titles or championships.
 It is a team focused on riding bikes as much as possible and racing on race day.

-“If it's cold out, well, we're practicing, if it's hot out we're practicing, if it's windy, rainy, it doesn't matter,” said team director Eddie Rea.
-“These guys are into it, they want to ride their bikes.”
+"If it's cold out, well, we're practicing, if it's hot out we're practicing, if it's windy, rainy, it doesn't matter," said team director Eddie Rea.
+"These guys are into it, they want to ride their bikes."

 The team consists of about a dozen junior high school- and high school-aged student-athletes.
 The team offers two or three organized rides per week, occasional bicycle maintenance clinics, and discussion groups about healthy diet and lifestyle.

 The focus may not be on winning, but a competitive spirit does flow through the team.
 Recent team graduate Wyatt Myers earned a college scholarship racing bicycles for Lyndsey Wilson College in Kentucky, and this season a team rookie took 44rd place in his first race ever, and 13th on his next race.

-\[…\]
+\[...\]

 While some teams in the league are focused on titles, Rea has a different approach.
 He focuses on developing a lifelong habit of healthy lifestyle.

-\[…\]
+\[...\]

-“These kids help me to stay motivated, to stay on the bike.”
+"These kids help me to stay motivated, to stay on the bike."

 The team is a part of the SoCal High School cycling League, which offers races throughout Southern California and a few road trips to Northern California.
 The team trains from November through May.
 It next travels to Keysville and then prepares for the state championships in May.